BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 ![](../media/rules_manual/might_2.jpg)

 *Jay and Adam are both using **Hero** models in a Fight.
 Adam is using Thorin (Fight 6 and 3 Might) and Jay is using Azog (Fight 7 and 3 Might).
 Adam rolls his dice for the Duel roll, scoring a 1, 2 and 3 whilst Jay scores a 2, 3 and 4.
 As Adam is currently losing, he elects to use Might, but as Thorin has the lower Fight value, he must use 2 Might points to boost his 3 to a 5 in order to win the Fight.
 As Jay is now losing, he elects to use a Might point to boost his 4 to a 5, and as Azog has the higher Fight value, Jay is now winning the fight.
 Adam now has another opportunity to use Might as he is once again losing the Fight, he elects to use his last Might point to boost his 5 to a 6 and once again win the Fight.
 Jay then elects to use another Might point to also boost his 5 to a 6 and win the Fight.
-As both players are now at a 6, no more Might can be used: Azog wins the Fight â€” bad news for Adam and Thorin!*
+As both players are now at a 6, no more Might can be used: Azog wins the Fight — bad news for Adam and Thorin!*

 **MIGHT 3**

 ![](../media/rules_manual/might_3.jpg)

 *Beorn is in a Fight against* Bolg. *Looking at their Duel roll, Beorn scores a 1, 3 and 4.
-Bolg rolls a 2, 4 and a 6 â€” beating the hulking bear's score by 2.
+Bolg rolls a 2, 4 and a 6 — beating the hulking bear's score by 2.
 Beorn now has to decide whether he loses the Fight or if he is willing to spend 2 Might points to even draw with Bolg (and with his higher Fight value, that's a pretty sensible thing to do).*

 #### CAN I USE MIGHT?

 Here is the list of situations in which Might points can be used to alter a dice roll, along with some notes on how these take effect.
 Unless specifically stated, Might cannot be used to alter any other rolls.
 Where this is the case, it will be stated in the relevant special rule.

-* **Taking Tests** â€” Might can be used to help a model succeed in tests  such as Jump, Climb or Thrown Rider tests.
+* **Taking Tests** — Might can be used to help a model succeed in tests  such as Jump, Climb or Thrown Rider tests.

-* **Duel Rolls** â€” Might points can be used to boost a **Hero** model's  score during a Fight to see who wins a Duel roll.
+* **Duel Rolls** — Might points can be used to boost a **Hero** model's  score during a Fight to see who wins a Duel roll.

-* **Shooting** â€” Might can help a shot hit a target, either by modifying  a To Hit roll or an In The Way roll.
+* **Shooting** — Might can help a shot hit a target, either by modifying  a To Hit roll or an In The Way roll.

-* **Rolling To Wound** â€” Might can improve a To Wound roll.
+* **Rolling To Wound** — Might can improve a To Wound roll.
 Note, in  cases where two rolls are required (e.g., 6/4+) spending a single Might  point will affect both rolls.

-* **Courage** â€” A **Hero** can use Might to improve their roll in a Courage  test.
+* **Courage** — A **Hero** can use Might to improve their roll in a Courage  test.

-* **Using Will** â€” A **Hero** can use Might to modify the dice roll to  succeed when casting a Magical Power or attempting to pass a Resist test.
+* **Using Will** — A **Hero** can use Might to modify the dice roll to  succeed when casting a Magical Power or attempting to pass a Resist test.

-* **Using Fate** â€” A **Hero** can use Might to  succeed in a Fate roll ([see page 75]).
+* **Using Fate** — A **Hero** can use Might to  succeed in a Fate roll ([see page 75]).

 ## HEROIC ACTIONS